eclipsesource/tabris-js/doc/modules.md

 and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) statements, or
 * the [module chapter](http://www.typescriptlang.org/docs/handbook/modules.html) in the TypeScript handbook.

 If you use a vanilla JavaScript project without a compiler/bundler you have to use the ES5/CommonJS syntax (i.e. `require()`).
-You can get
-* an overview of the syntax on the [CommonJS Wiki](https://nodejs.org/dist/latest-v10.x/docs/api/modules.html), or
-* a detailed explanation in the [Node.js docs](https://nodejs.org/dist/latest-v10.x/docs/api/modules.html).
+You can get a detailed explanation in the [Node.js docs](https://nodejs.org/dist/latest-v10.x/docs/api/modules.html).

 The Node.js implementation is the standard that Tabris.js follows and aims to be compatible with.